HTTP GET Request

 Restricted encodedQuery Operators

-squid by arc46 is built to deliver large amounts of data in the most performant way possible without impacting your ServiceNow instance.
+squid is built to deliver large amounts of data in the most performant way possible without impacting your ServiceNow instance.
 We therefore prevent encodedQueries from executing operations that have the potential of having a noticeable impact on your instance.
 Anything that would cause a full table scan with text search, order by operations etc. are by default rejected.

 As the performance of database queries always depends on the exact query and the presence of indexes our categorizing of operators into critical (restricted) and non-critical (unrestricted) can only be a best effort.